About r4wRun

 - Live Qualifying shows real-time qualifying results with an RTQ tree view or timed run times.
 Viewers can click riders for detailed profiles.

-- Live Results displays bracket progression as heats complete, with interactive bracket visualization and rider details.
+- Live Results displays knockout progression as heats complete, with interactive knockout visualization and rider details.

-- Live pages are public and shareable — broadcast qualifying or bracket results to spectators, judges, or online viewers.
+- Live pages are public and shareable — broadcast qualifying or knockout results to spectators, judges, or online viewers.

 Import Timings